 Since there is no oracle environment model for querying, we have to describe the results with other metrics.

-First, we review whether the tendency of the dosage-response curve is consistent.
+First, we review whether the tendency of the response curve is consistent.
 In this application, with a larger budget of allowance, the supply will not be decreased.
-As can be seen in Fig.~\ref{fig:meituan-response-all}, the tendency of GALILEO's response is valid in 6 cities but almost all of the model of SL gives an opposite direction to the response.
+As can be seen in Fig.~\ref{fig:meituan-response-all}, the tendency of GALILEO's response is valid in 6 cities but almost all of the models of SL give opposite directions to the response.
 If we learn a policy through the model of SL, the optimal solution is canceling all of the allowances, which is obviously incorrect in practice.

+Second, we conduct randomized controlled trials (RCT) in one of the testing cities.
+Using the RCT samples, we can evaluate the correctness of the sort order of the model predictions via Area Under the Uplift Curve (AUUC)~\cite{auuc}.
+To plot AUUC, we first sort the RCT samples based on the predicted treatment effects.
+Then the cumulative treatment effects are computed by scanning the sorted sample list.
+If the sort order of the model predictions is better, the sample with larger treatment effects will be computed early.
+Then the area of AUUC will be larger than the one via a random sorting strategy.
+The result of AUUC show GALILEO gives a reasonable sorting to the RCT samples (see Fig.~\ref{fig:meituan-auuc-app}).

 Finally, we search for the optimal policy via the cross-entropy method planner~\cite{planet} based on the learned model.